-According to America's Health Rankings’ Annual Report, nearly 20% of Californians reported situations in which they drank alcohol excessively.
+According to America’s Health Rankings’ Annual Report1, nearly 20% of Californians reported situations in which they drank alcohol excessively.
 Excessive drinking can and often does lead to alcohol poisoning, and eventually to an alcohol use disorder.
-But what's the difference between alcohol poisoning and an alcohol use disorder?
+But what’s the difference between alcohol poisoning and an alcohol use disorder?
 Clear Life Recovery, a premier alcohol treatment center Costa Mesa, California, has the answer.

 Alcohol Poisoning: What Is It And How Does It Happen?

 Alcohol poisoning, or alcohol overdose, occurs when you have so much alcohol in your bloodstream, your brain begins to stop controlling life-supporting functions.
-According to the National Institute on Alcohol Abuse and Alcoholism, when you're suffering from alcohol poisoning, your breathing, temperature control, and heart rate no longer work effectively.
+According to the National Institute on Alcohol Abuse and Alcoholism2, when you’re suffering from alcohol poisoning, your breathing, temperature control, and heart rate no longer work effectively.
 You can suffer from mental confusion, vomit excessively, have convulsions, and even lose consciousness.
 Alcohol poisoning can also lead to permanent brain damage, and sadly, death.

 When you drink large quantities of alcohol, your body’s ability to clear the alcohol from your bloodstream is impaired.
 This prevents your brain from functioning as it should, even to the point of keeping you alive.
 Alcohol poisoning is often seen in those who drink too much alcohol too quickly a fashion.
 It also commonly occurs in those who binge drink.

 The Centers For Disease Control and Prevention (CDC)3 defines binge drinking as a pattern of drinking.
 In this pattern, your blood alcohol concentration (BAC) rises to 0.08 grams or above.
 This often happens when men drink more than five alcoholic drinks and women drink more than four alcoholic beverages in about two hours.